 “Shook: An Earthquake, a Legendary Mountain Guide and Everest’s Deadliest Day” by Jennifer Hull – 2015 was the most tragic year in the history of climbing Everest.
 On April 25 2015, as climbers were starting the climbing season at Everest Base Camp, a 7.8 earthquake shook Nepal, causing multiple avalanches including one that wiped out Everest Base Camp.
 There were at least 24 deaths, with climbers stuck on the mountain.
 2015 was the first year since the first summit that no one reached the top.
 Legendary mountaineer Dave Hahn, was attempting to summit Everest, along with his climbing team and eight clients.
 Weeks has been spent preparing for a summit push, when the 2015 avalanche occurred.
 Nothing could have prepared them for them for the devastation and deaths that occurred.
 This is their story and how they overcame and survived the tragedy with resilience, tenacity and nerve.

 “Icefall: The True Story of a Teenager on a Mission to the Top of the World” by Alex Staniforth – The more I read about Mt.
 Everest, the more I wonder why in the heck anyone would want to climb it, especially young kids?
 This was the same thought that crossed my mind when Alex was mentioned in Ellis Stewart’s book “Everest: It’s Not About the Summit”.
-It obvious takes guts and moxy, which apparently Staniforth has.
+It obviously takes guts and Moxy, which apparently Staniforth has.
 This young kid at age 18, after overcoming epilepsy and stutter, decided to attempt to climb Everest.
-Little did he know, that he would end up in the middle of Everest’s biggest tragedy, the 2015 avalanche.
+Little did he know, that he would end up in the middle of Everest’s biggest tragedies, both the 2014 and 2015 Everest disasters.
 Staniforth’s story is a bitter different than those of others, mainly because of his age and younger perspective, but also because of the experiences he observed before and during his trip to the mountain.

 “Above the Clouds: How I Carved My Own Path to the Top of the World” by Kilian Jornet – Known mainly for trail running, Jornet is also an established mountaineer.
 He has broken many mountaineering records, and also climbed Everest twice in one week without oxygen and ropes.
 In his compelling memoir, he reminisces about his achievements and what pushed him to become one of the elites that have summitted Everest.